Ethnessa/Ethnessa/README.md

 What is this?
 As of right now it is a fork of TShock which features a complete database provider switch.
 We use MongoDB for local server and global server storage.
 This is the only major change at the moment, apart from minor changes here and there.

 > [!WARNING]
 > Vanilla TShock plugins WILL NOT WORK with this fork!
+However -- they are not hard to port over!

 > [!IMPORTANT]
 > A MongoDB connection is REQUIRED for this to run!
 Configure in `data/config.json`